stm32duino/WiFi-ISM43362-M3G-L44/README.md

 The WiFi library is based on FW "Inventek eS-WiFi ISM43362-M3G-L44-SPI C3.5.2.3.BETA9".

+## Supported Secure Wi-Fi authentication by the Wi-Fi module Inventek ISM43362-M3G-L44:
+* WEP-128
+* WPA-PSK (TKIP)
+* WPA2-PSK

 ## Restriction
-WiFiServerST is not stable due to issue of the current WiFi firmware version: C3.5.2.3.BETA9
+* WiFiServerST is not stable due to issue of the current WiFi firmware version: C3.5.2.3.BETA9
+* WEP-128 is not functional.
+Issue probably due to the current WiFi firmware version: C3.5.2.3.BETA9

 ## Examples